BadMonkeysTeam/Dynanimator/README.md

 - [Revit models [planned]](https://github.com/BadMonkeysInc/Dynanimator/issues/13)
 - [SAT files [planned]](https://github.com/BadMonkeysInc/Dynanimator/issues/12)
 - ...

-We are also thinking about connecting Dynanimator with other functionalities like cloud rendering etc.

 ##Installation
 This package is available through Dynamo's package manager, so installation is quite simple - just use Dynamo's built-in package manager and search for ```Dynanimator```.